mr-ema/data-structures-c/Structures/array/README.md

 </br>

 ## Deleting Elements
-As well as we can insert elements wherever we wany we can also delete them.
-Which means we can delete either at start or at the middle or at the end or anywhere in the array.
+We have the flexibility to insert elements anywhere in the array, and we can also delete them.
+This means we can delete elements at the start, in the middle, at the end, or anywhere else in the array.

 </br>

-### Deleting At Begining Of Array
+### Deleting At Beginning Of Array

 <p  align="center">
   <img